- » Need to strike a balance between increasing your payload and satisfying government weight regulations?

 - » Need to find and upgrade “weak links” that compromise your vehicle’s weight and performance?

 Visit Vancouver Axle and Frame for gross vehicle weight (GVW) upgrades in the Fraser Valley, BC!
 All of our work is certified provincially and federally, and we are authorized to certify the safety of your vehicle with Transport Canada’s National Safety Mark (NSM).
 We do GVW upgrades right–to meet your needs AND satisfy all NSM requirements.
-We can upgrade the weight of most medium-duty and heavy-duty vehicles, including RVs and fifth wheels.
+We can upgrade the weight of most medium-duty and heavy-duty vehicles.
 Contact us NOW to discuss a GVW upgrade on your vehicle.

 Raising Your Truck’s Payload: A Slippery Slope

 Canadian regulations about GVWR can be confusing.
 Federal and provincial web pages contain language that is cumbersome to read and comprehend.